 find your personal mortgage specialist.

 James M. Allison

-James Allison has over 20 years of expertise in residential mortgage lending, specializing in purchase and refinances.
+James Allison has over 20 years of expertise in residential mortgage lending, specializing in purchase and refinance.
 He has a history of successfully meeting the lending needs of families in our communities.
-This includes, educating first time homebuyers through the steps of owning their first home; assisting with a client’s relocation; or improving ones financial situation through structuring a loan that best meets their needs.
+This includes educating first time homebuyers through the steps of owning their first home, assisting with a client’s relocation, or improving ones financial situation through structuring a loan that best meets their needs.
 James earned his Bachelor of Arts and Science degree in Business Management from Capital University in Bexley, Ohio, and his background includes a number of years originating nationally for both JP Morgan Chase and Merrill Lynch.
 He currently resides in Pittsford, and in the summer months, he and his family enjoy spending time at their cabin on White Lake in the Adirondacks.×

 Joseph M. Arbogast